-Breakfast is included in the $10 per person nightly tariff.
+Breakfast is included in the low cost nightly tariff.
 Gary and I have eaten breakfast at the hostal and especially enjoyed the home-made bread served with local cheese.
 The owners Guillermo and his wife Maria Eugenia live on the premises.

 Other amenities include peace and quiet, great volcano views, a swimming pool, (one of only two hotels in Cotacachi with a swimming pool) soccer and volleyball courts, all a short walking distance to downtown Cotacachi.
-The hostal is located not far from Villa Paradiso on Modesto Penaherrera and Alejandro Proano.
+The hostal has a full service restaurant.

 Look for signs as you come into Cotacachi from the Pan American Highway just past the distinctive red metal symbol on the left.
-Modesto Penaherrera turns to the right and the hostal is on the left about 1/2 kilometer down the road.
-The hostel is about a 15 minute walk from town center.
+Modesto Penaherrera turns to the right at the roundabout.
+Go to the Multieventos building and turn left on Alejandro Proano.
+The hostal is on the left about 1/2 kilometer down the road.
+It is about a 15 minute walk from town center.

 El Arbolito on Calle Imbabura and Parque San Francisco, near

 Cotacachi’s only bank, is one of the town's newer hostelries.
-Prices for its 12 rooms, each with private bath, are $30 for a matrimonial, $35 for a double, and $50 for a 3-bed room, tax included.
+Prices for its 12 rooms, each with private bath, are in the mid-range.

 This is a very clean, beautifully appointed hostel, owned by Jaimie